Tour start → end dates | Price | Enquire |

 Route: Namiba Naukluft National Park to Swakopmund

-Included Highlight: Tropic of Capricorn, Guided desert walk with local expert, Mirabilis trees, Lunar landscape.
+Included Highlight: Tropic of Capricorn, Guided desert walk with local expert (this activity could take place the day before in the afternoon), Local restaurant dinner

 Optional Activity: Dolphin cruise, Skydiving, Sandboarding, Quad biking